ATD 1-LAW

 False

-The superior court of Kenya are made of ________
+The superior courts of Kenya consist of:

-Supreme court-Magistrates’ courts-Hight court- Environment & Land court, and Court of Appeal.
+The Supreme Court, Magistratesā€™ courts, High Court, Environment and Land Court, and Court of Appeal.

 Which of the following is not true about of administrative tribunals?

-Similar to sub-ordinate courts or superior courts.
+They are similar to sub-ordinate courts or superior courts.

-Flexible, thus adaptable to different situations.
+They are flexible, thus adaptable to different situations

 True